UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Software

 .
 Variables read (as outputs from read_inputs() function will be simulated by fixed values in successive compilations.
 Translate the Fig 11 flowchart into C code.
 This is the file Dual_MUX_4.c.
 Save it at the working directory.
-Start a new project for a PIC18F4520 and compile.
+Start a new project for a PIC18F46K22 and compile.
 Run and add the watch window to monitor the RAM values related to the truth table execution.
+Try other variable values recompiling the code.

 Truth table